 - Extra Tees & Pyjamas – One extra pair will be handy if of bad weather or rains.

 Like listening to FM like me?
 Going to a remote location can literally cut you off from the FM.
-So, we better be ready for the extreme and I would like to add entertainment in my road trip essentials list.
+So, we better be ready for the extreme and I would like to add entertainment to my road trip essentials list.

 - Music Playlist